home-assistant/home-assistant.io/source/_integrations/hangouts.markdown

 ### Automatic reconnect after IP change

-The google chat integration can't detect if your IP address changes, so it can't automatically reconnect to the Google servers.
+The Google Chat integration can't detect if your IP address changes, so it can't automatically reconnect to the Google servers.
 This is a workaround for this problem.

 {% raw %}